vdaubry/vdaubry.github.io/_posts/2014-10-19-setup-a-jekyll-blog.markdown

 It builds static HTML pages under the "_site" directory.
 Just serve this folder with the HTML server of your choice :

 * On your remote server
-* Drop it on a S3 bucket (using S3 static website for example) etc
+* Drop it on a S3 bucket (using [S3 static website](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) for example)
+* Copy to your Dropbox public folder (no really, don't do that..) etc